KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 Auto-generates web-resource definitions from your webpacked code, for usage in an Atlassian product or plugin.

-**This documentation is for version 1.X and forward which supports Webpack 4**

-**Check version 0.X if you need Webpack 3 support**

-## Upgrading from 0.X to 1.X to support Webpack 4
-Nothing in the configuration of this plugin changed, the only changes needed are to the Webpack config itself!

 ## Why?

 Atlassian's P2 plugin system was shipped in 2008.
 At the time, the dependency management